Using grid questions in forms

 In the Add Column window, you can configure:

-• The Column ID — this acts similar to the ClientID of a question as if you are referencing it in JavaScript.
+- The Column ID — This acts similar to a question’s ClientID when referencing it in JavaScript.

-• The column width (the system distributes columns evenly by default, indicated by an asterisk)
+- The column width (columns are distributed evenly by default, indicated by an asterisk (*))

-• Aggregation Type (the system uses this for calculating values including Sum, Average, Row Count, Min, Max).
+- Aggregation Type — Used to calculate values including Sum, Average, Row Count, Min, Max.
 This displays in the footer of the grid.

 You need to enable Show Footer in the Define Rows tab to make the calculation visible.